We organize and amplify the voices of those impacted by injustice in order to move toward greater food sovereignty in the Northeast Kingdom.

 Interested in joining Grow Your Own or learning more?
 Membership and workshops are free and open to the public, and children are welcome.
-For more information, contact LauraLee Sweeney, executive director at the Hardwick Area Food Pantry or CAE Community Programs Manager Bethany Dunbar.
+For more information, contact Heather Davis, executive director at the Hardwick Area Food Pantry or CAE Community Programs Manager Bethany Dunbar.

 Pies for People

-Each November, our annual Pies for People event brings together volunteers and gleaned local produce in the spirit of sharing the bounty of the harvest!
+Each November, our annual Pies for People event brings together volunteers and gleaned local produce in the spirit of sharing the bounty of the harvest.
+2023 marks 15 years of Pies for People!!!
 Each fall volunteers make more than 100 pies from gleaned squash - donated by High Mowing Organic Seeds.
+This project is a part of Grow Your Own, and a collaboration between the Hardwick Area Food Pantry (HAFP) and CAE.
 The pies go to our neighbors at the pantry, schools, and nursing homes in time for the Thanksgiving holiday.
-During the pandemic we created a new project when neighbors baked Thanksgiving pies at home to donate.
-We will regroup in the summer of 2022 to consider which direction to go with this project in the fall.

 In 2023 the community is making 300 pies, and they can be dropped off at any of the HAFP sites.